Pamela Healy OBE, Chief Executive

 She spent 10 years at the British Diabetic Association, where she repositioned diabetes as a serious health condition.
 Her work culminated in managing the communications function and leading the rebrand and name change to Diabetes UK.
 Her past career also included working as a senior communications manager for the Department of Health’s, Modernisation Agency.
 This included 6 months as the Acting Director of Communications, where she worked on a complex change programme, organisation design structure and the communication work stream for the establishment of the NHS Institute for Innovation and Improvement.

-Audrey Cornelius, Head of Fundraising
+Audrey Cornelius, Director of Fundraising